TopTrenDev/solana-crash-game-backend/README.md

-# Welcome to my Carsino game!
+# Welcome to my Crash Game!

-It is Casino game project's backend
+It is Crash game project's backend